Madison County Vehicle Impound Guide

 If you're facing financial hardship, there are a few options to explore.

-- Payment plans (some lots offer this): Inquire with the impound lot about payment plan options.
-Some lots may be willing to work with you on a payment schedule.
+- Ask the impound lot if a payment plan is available: Some impound lots may be willing to work with you on a payment schedule.
+Contact them directly to inquire about this option.

 After Retrieval